kengen1/RSP-Obsidian-Vault/question_bank_answers.md

 ```
 breaks a problem into smaller subproblems, solves them independently, and combines their solutions to solve the original problem.
 ```

+this is a test message to see if git sync works